grisuno/LazyOwn/README.md

     msfpc msf batch wan               # All possible Meterpreter payloads, using WAN IP.

 ## ivy
 Generates payloads using Ivy with various options.
+Ivy is a payload creation framework for the execution of arbitrary VBA (macro) source code directly in memory.
+Ivy’s loader does this by utilizing programmatical access in the VBA object environment to load, decrypt and execute shellcode.

 This function checks if `Ivy` is installed and installs it if necessary.
 It then runs `Ivy` with the specified parameters to create various payloads.